Figure skating spins: Single skating

 A spin combination must have at least "two different basic positions with two revolutions in each of these positions anywhere within the spin".
 Skaters earn the full value of a spin combination when they include all three basic positions.
 The number of revolutions in non-basic positions is included in the total number of revolutions, but changing to a non-basic position is not considered a change of position.
 The change of foot and change of position can be made at the same time or separately, and can be performed as a jump or a step-over movement.
 Non-basic positions are allowed during spins executed in one position or, for single skaters, during a flying spin.

+A difficult blade feature occurs when skaters use the blade of their skates "in a way that has a significant impact on the balance, control and execution of the spin".
+It must be executed in camel spins, sit spins, layback spins, or Bielmann spins.
+It can also occur during a difficult variation of an upright position and must be maintained through the entire feature, such as spinning of the toe or heel of the blade.
+It is not considered a difficult exit.
+The ISU also states, "The feature must be performed in control inside the spin and spinning must continue after the feature on the same foot".

+Skaters must include one of the following features if they want to earn the highest score possible for a spin: a difficult exit; a clear change of edge; a clear increase of spin; a difficult entry into a flying entry; and a windmill.
+They must also excute both directions immediately following each other for sit spins, camel spins, layback spins, a difficult variation in an upright position.
+The windmill feature must be executed three times in a row and can be included in any type of spin.
+Each windmill must reach at least 135 degrees (close as possible to a split position).
+They are also counted only once in a program, and the first time a skater attempts it.